edgelesssys/constellation/image/README.md

 - `COSA_INIT_BRANCH`: Git branch checked out from `COSA_INIT_REPO`.
 Can be used to test out changes on another branch before merging.
 - `NETRC` path to a netrc file containing a GitHub PAT.
 Used to authenticate to GitHub from within the COSA container.
 - `GCP_IMAGE_NAME`: Image name for the GCP image.
 Set to include a timestamp when using the build pipeline.
 Can be set to a custom value if you want to upload a custom image for testing on GCP.
+- `GCP_PROJECT`: GCP project to upload the image to, set to `constellation-331613` for uploading development images.
 - `AZURE_IMAGE_NAME`: Image name for the Azure image.
 Can be set to a custom value if you want to upload a custom image for testing on Azure.

 Example `config.mk` to create a debug image with docker and name it `my-custom-image`: